 OFFICIAL CORNHOLEATL RULES

-Highlighted parts indicate changes effective as of Winter 2021.
+Highlighted parts indicate changes effective as of our mini-season 2023.

 Our first and most important rule is to have fun!
 Like all recreational sports, everyone comes out for a good time, so please exercise sportsmanship!